AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-client/create-rules-for-tracking-page-view-and-commerce-events.md

 ![Page viewed action](../../../assets/implementation-strategy/page-viewed-action.png)

-If the data you pushed into the data layer from your website did not conform to the XDM schema you previously created, or if you only wanted to send a portion of the data layer's computed state, you would want to use the [!UICONTROL XDM Object] data element type (provided by the Adobe Experience Platform Web SDK extension) to build up an appropriate object that matches your schema.
+If the data you pushed into the data layer from your website did not conform to your XDM schema, or if you only want to send a portion of the data layer's computed state, use the [!UICONTROL XDM Object] data element type (provided by the Adobe Experience Platform Web SDK extension) to build an appropriate object that matches your schema.

 Click the [!UICONTROL Keep Changes] button.